Approach and Landing Accidents (ALA)

 Description

 Approach and landing is the highest risk phase of flight, accounting for over 50 percent of all accidents at every level of aviation.
-Many types of accidents can happen during the approach and landing phase of flight.
-The most common types of approach and landing accidents are; CFIT (controlled flight into terrain)LOC (loss of control), and runway excursions.
+Many types of accidents can happen during this phase, the most common of them being:

 Considerations